STYLE PRAC PHOTOGRAPHY WORKSHOP - SYDNEY

 - People whose businesses rely on beautiful product shots and set up styled shots

 What You Will Get

 We provide the ideal conditions – Professional studios, countless surfaces, props-a-plenty, cameras, but the real advantage of taking this workshop is the access to the Best-In-The-Biz; professional stylists and photographers who have international reputations for what they do and how they do it.
 Emma Knowles, Gourmet Traveller legend and prolific food stylist, will hold the hands of any budding food stylist.
 Megan Morton and team will help anyone with product photography.
 Sam McAdam-Cooper, along with Olympus, will give you the keys to the photography kingdom.
 Your chance to spend a day in the studio, with a professionally published crew, making your own images.

-- Essential Styling Kit to take home – Please see below for the description of the 18-piece Kit you get to take home, and email us with any questions email@example.com
+- Essential Styling Kit to take home – Please see below for the description of the 16-piece Kit you get to take home, and email us with any questions email@example.com

 - Full day workshop with Megan Morton, Sam McAdam-Cooper (Inside Out and other numerous publications) and Emma Knowles (Gourmet Traveller and countless cookbooks).
-Assisted by Katie Randell (food stylist for Arnotts, Megan Morton) and Alicia Sciberras (interior stylist for Inside Out)
+Assisted by Katie Randell (food stylist for Arnotts, Megan Morton).

 - Day loan of an Olympus OMD SLR Camera (and their onsite assistance)